jimishol/cholidean-harmony-structure/asset_pipeline/FOR_DEVELOPERS.md

      ...
      ```
      This mapping continues cyclically for all 12 tones, assigning suffixes `00–11` and preserving type prefixes (`joint_`, `edge_`, `curve_`, `surface_`).
+     Materials in textures/ subfolder of blender is copied in assets/materials/ subfolders and renamed accordingly with the exception that ...Color.png renamed as albedo.png

 5. 🎮 **Love2D + 3DreamEngine**
    - Load processed models and render with real-time shading and interactive behavior.